 I spent almost a year in Poland, travelling and volunteering in various cities around the country.
 Without exception, the one question that every backpacker asked me when I said I’d spent some months in Warsaw was ‘Is Warsaw worth visiting?!’

 Most backpackers don’t like Warsaw (Warszawa in Polish).
-They say that it’s only worth spending a day there, or advise skipping it entirely in favour of its rival, Cracow (Kraków in Polish).
+They say that it’s only worth spending one day in Warsaw, or advise skipping it entirely in favour of its rival, Cracow (Kraków in Polish).

 Honestly, I get it.

 Warsaw isn’t an easy place to love.
 It isn’t like other cities in Poland, where the colourful buildings, copper dwarves and horse-drawn carriages on cobbled streets create a sense of magic usually only found in fairy tales.